Yandex Cloud

 • Yandex 360

-With OmniAuth, users can get authorized in GitLab using credentials from other services.
+With OmniAuth, users can sign in to GitLab using credentials from other services.

-To integrate an authentication provider for GitLab via OmniAuth, add your authentication provider and specify its parameters.
+To integrate an authentication provider for GitLab via OmniAuth, add your provider and specify its settings.

 Adding an authentication providerAdding an authentication provider